 The service program at St. Anselm's Abbey School is uniquely suited to foster the values of a Benedictine education.
 As Saint Benedict advises in his Rule, “Let all guests who arrive be received as Christ, because He will say: ‘I was a stranger and you took Me in’ (Mt 25:35).”

 Most schools with service programs require a defined number of service hours to be performed at sites located by the students or their parents and on their own time.
-We view the use of class hours and our students’ regular presence at the sites was a valuable way of witnessing to our commitment to importance of community service education.
+We view the use of class hours and our students’ regular presence at the sites as a valuable way of witnessing to our commitment to importance of community service education.
 We have also found that the service sites come to rely of the regular arrival on Tuesdays of “the Abbey guys” to plan their own work distribution internally.

+We encourage our students to reflect after serving just as Edmund Burke says, "Serving without reflecting is like eating without digesting."
 We hold periodic reflection sessions for the students in the program to share experiences and to reflect with one another on the value to those they serve and to themselves from participation in the program.